NivenT/jubilant-funicular/README.md

 If you are interesting in using this for your own project, then looking in the `examples` folder may be helpful.

+Ideally, this entire library would work equally well on Linux, OSX, and Windows.
+In practice, the code is only tested on Linux, so while I try to keep things OS-agnostic, I cannot promise this is the case.
+Open an issue if it fails to build on your computer.

 Documentation can be found [here](https://nivent.github.io/jubilant-funicular/html/index.html)

 # Requirements